Xaki786/ride-me/README.md

 #### npm commands to run

-- use npm start to run both client and server, (not implemented yet).
+- use npm start to run both client and server.
-- use npm run client to run client only, (not implemented yet).
+- use npm run client to run client only.
-- use npm run server to run server only. (ready to use).
+- use npm run server to run server only.

 ## sample user data for testing db